nitinkc/ToDoApp-Angular8/README.md

 # Todo

+After Cloning the project

+Run npm install to have other dependencies get pulled from the internet

+then run ng build

 ng lint

 ng build -- generates dist folder that be placed directly on a web server for frondend relate stuff